maidsafe/sn_browser/README.md

 A packaged application, built in a `NODE_ENV=dev`, can access either `prod` or `dev` networks. `prod` is the default, or alternatively you can open the application and pass a `--mock` flag to open and use a mock network.

+##### macOS

+On macOS, the application should be located in the 'Applications' for [security reasons](https://github.com/potionfactory/LetsMove/issues/56).
+By default the packaged application will prompt to move the application.
+To override this, you can pass `--ignoreAppLocation`:

+`open release/safe-browser-<version>-osx-x64/SAFE\ Browser.app --args --ignoreAppLocation`

 #### Development commands

 There are a few build commands for various situations: